tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ### Pre-requisite

-A project, for example with the name `sample-deploy`, contains applications (ContainerCmd and HostConfig coming from `csw-framework`) to run components.
+A project, for example with the name `sample-deploy`, contains applications (ContainerCmd coming from `csw-framework`) to run components.
 Make sure that the necessary dependencies are added in the `sample-deploy`.

 ### Run